Volunteer FAQs and policies

 The Alumni and Events Office would like to thank all alumni and friends who volunteered or wish to volunteer to support University causes.
 Our office recognises the importance of volunteering and is committed to best practices of volunteer management.
 As such, the Alumni and Events Office would like to ensure that all volunteers have access to and understand University policies relevant to their work.

-Please read through the volunteer policies below and if you have any questions, please email Andrea Besnard, Alumni Volunteer Manager, at .
+Please read through the policies particularly relevant to volunteers below, and if you have any questions, please email Andrea Besnard, Alumni Volunteer Manager, at .

 What counts as a suitable volunteering opportunity?

 Any unpaid activity on your behalf for the benefit of the University in designated volunteer roles only under the supervision of a recognised volunteer unit.